house40105/holidays-scraper/README.md

 ### Configuration
 The application is configured with the following variables:
 - `baseURL`: The base URL for the OfficeHolidays website.
-- `country`: The target country for which holiday data is retrieved.
+- `country`: The target country for which holiday data is retrieved.Update this variable with the desired country code.
-- `optputFileName`: The output filename for the generated CSV file.
+- `optputFileName`: The output filename for the generated CSV file.Modify this variable to set the name of the CSV file that will store the holiday data.
-- `yearsList`: The list of years for which holiday data is collected.
+- `yearsList`: The list of years for which holiday data is collected.Add or remove years in this list to specify the range of years for which you want to scrape holiday information.
-- `targetDateFormat`: The desired date format for the output.
+- `targetDateFormat`: The desired date format for the output.Adjust this variable to set the format in which the dates will be represented in the generated CSV file.
 - `logFormat`: The format for log messages.

-These variables can be adjusted in the Holidays_Scraper.go file to customize the scraping behavior.
+These variables provide flexibility, allowing you to tailor the scraping behavior according to your specific requirements.
+Update them as needed to achieve the desired configuration for the Holidays Scraper.

 ### Dependencies
 The Holidays Scraper relies on the Colly library for web scraping.
 Ensure that this library is installed using the following command: